sympy/sympy_doc/README.md

     git add -A dev/

-Finally, you need to make sure the index of the different docs on the the left of index.html remains intact.
+Finally, you need to make sure the index of the different docs on the left of index.html remains intact.
 Run

     ./generate_indexes.py